The Forge Gathering

 What happens?

-A typical programme looks like this:
+• A typical residential programme looks like this:

 Day 1